gibsongGH-training/CourseraPML/README.md

 Next, address the NAs.
 The is.na function will identify NAs as True/False, and I use an apply function to sum each column variable.
 If the sum of NAs is greater than 19,000, that variable is True.
 I then create a subfile with only the variables that are False, meaning they do not have over 19,000 NAs.
 This removed 41 additional variables and left 59.
   missingTrain <- apply(is.na(trainfileSub1), 2, sum) > 19000
-  # TRUE if column has more than 19,000 NAs
-  trainfileSub2 <- trainfileSub1[,which(missingTrain==FALSE)] # 59 variables
+  'TRUE if column has more than 19,000 NAs trainfileSub2 <- trainfileSub1[,which(missingTrain==FALSE)] # 59 variables

 A minor adjustment.
 The first six remaining variables appear to be observation number, names, timestamps and windows, not related to our exercise prediction.
 The last sub file removes these and has 53 remaining variables.